Gravitational radiation from hyperbolic orbits: comparison between self-force, post-Minkowskian, post-Newtonian, and numerical relativity results: Comparison between SF, PN, PM and NR

 \section{Comparison between SF, PN, PM and NR}

 In this section I make comparisons between my SF results with those from PN, PM, and NR.
 Throughout I will plot adimensionalized quantities, e.g., unless stated otherwise $\Delta E^\infty \equiv \Delta E^\infty/ (m_1 \epsilon^2)$.
-I focus on hyperbolic orbits here but also provide results and comparison for parabolic orbits in Appendix \ref{apdx:parabolic}.
-I will also focus on the total radiated energy, but my code computes the total radiated angular momentum as well.
+I will also often wish to distinguish between terms at a given order in a PM or PN expansion and the series \textit{through} to that order in the expansion.
+For example, the 4PM contribution to the total radiated energy I will denote by $\Delta E^\infty_{(4PM)}$, whereas the expansion of the total radiated energy through 4PM (including the 3PM and 4PM terms) I will denote by $\Delta E^\infty_{4PM}$.
+In this section I focus on hyperbolic orbits but I also provide results and comparisons for parabolic orbits in Appendix \ref{apdx:parabolic}.

 First I present comparisons for the total radiated energy for orbits with a fixed periastron radius as a function of $\vinf$.
-In Fig.~\ref{fig:SF_vs_PN_vs_PM_vs_hybrid_fixed_rmin} I show comparisons with PN, PM and the 4PM-1PN hybrid model from Sec.~\ref{sec:hybrid} for an orbit with $r_{\min} = 100 m_1$.
+In Fig.~\ref{fig:SF_vs_PN_vs_PM_vs_hybrid_fixed_rmin} I show comparisons with PN, PM and the 4PM/1PN-7PM and 4PM/2PN-7PM hybrid models from Sec.~\ref{sec:hybrid} for an orbit with $r_{\min} = 100 m_1$.
 At low velocities the PN series accurately captures the SF data, but this agreement deteriorates rapidly as the velocity of the orbit increases.
-By constrast the the PM series accurately captures the SF data for large velocities (the largest I consider here is $\vinf=0.45$) but becomes less accurate for low velocities.
-For this fixed periastron comparison this breakdown of the PM series for low velocities occurs because the weak-field criteria \eqref{eq:weakfield} is no longer satisfied at low velocity, e.g., for $r_{\min}=100m_1$ and $\vinf=0.15$ the value of $m_1/(\vinf^2b) \simeq 0.32$.
-The comparison with the 4PM-1PN hybrid model in Fig.~\ref{fig:SF_vs_PN_vs_PM_vs_hybrid_fixed_rmin} improves both the low velocity and higher velocity results and as such significantly outperforms the 4PM results.
-At low velocity the improvement stems from incorporating an approximation to the 3PN result (through 7PM order).
+By contrast the PM series accurately captures the SF data for large velocities (the largest I consider here is $\vinf=0.45$) but becomes less accurate for low velocities.
+For this fixed periastron comparison this breakdown of the PM series for low velocities occurs because the weak-field criterion \eqref{eq:weakfield_SF} is no longer satisfied at low velocity, e.g., for $r_{\min}=100m_1$ and $\vinf=0.15$ the value of $m_1/(\vinf^2b) \simeq 0.32$.
+The comparison with the 4PM/1PN-7PM hybrid model in Fig.~\ref{fig:SF_vs_PN_vs_PM_vs_hybrid_fixed_rmin} improves both the low-velocity and higher-velocity results and as such significantly outperforms the 4PM results.
+At low velocity the improvement stems from incorporating an approximation to the 1PN result (through 7PM order).
+The comparison with the 4PM/2PN-7PN hybrid model shows further improvement and even outperforms the 5PM model across the range of velocities shown in Fig.~\ref{fig:SF_vs_PN_vs_PM_vs_hybrid_fixed_rmin}.